Mankera: Mankera Fortress

 Mankera Fortress, the principal feature of the town, lies 0.5 km to the left of the Bhakkar highway.
 The fort was constructed in two phases.
-The initial construction of the brick fort was carried out during the time of the Baloch rule, and further fortification in the form of a thick mud wall was undertaken during the Pashtun rule.
-The mud is taken from the winter depths of the Indus River, then formed into fine powder.
-This powder-type mud was mixed with water for several days and properly meshed.
-In this way wet mud transforms into a type of glue.
-Today the fort and its fortification are mostly in ruins.
-The major part of the mud wall still exists, however decay and neglect is visible.
+The initial construction of the brick fort was carried out during the Baloch rule, and further fortification in the form of a thick mud wall was undertaken during the Pashtun rule.
+The fort and its fortification are mostly in ruins.
+The major part of the mud wall still exists, with decay and neglect visible.
 The main fort is mostly in ruins except for a well, a tomb, and a few signs of masonry.
-The outer walls of the citadel are however intact.
-During the dying days of the Mughal empire, Mankera's Saddo Zai rulers with the help of their Abdali benefactors emerged as a force to reckon with in this area.
+The outer walls of the citadel are intact.
 Mankera was the seat of their dominions.
-Nowadays the tomb of Mankera is not in good condition and has undergone a lot of damage.
+The tomb of Mankera is not in good condition.

-Sikh rule(1821-1846)
+Sikh rule (1821-1846)

-The Sikh occupation of Mankera is abundantly evident.
-Next to the congregational mosque (jamia masjid) of Mankera are the ruins of a temple built during the Sikh rule, and even the tomb of Nawab Surbuland Khan, just outside the main citadel has a Hindu aura about its construction.
+Next to the congregational mosque (jamia masjid) of Mankera are the ruins of a temple built during the Sikh rule, and the tomb of Nawab Sarbaland Khan is just outside the main citadel.

-The Sikh annexation of this area began in 1821, and was completed with the fall of Mankera in the autumn of that year.
-Ranjit Singh excellent hindu commander Misr Diwan Chand led the troops that besieged Mankera.
-The siege lasted for twenty-two days and at a great cost to the invaders.
-Mankera, fortified by the brick wall, had a distinct advantage of its position being in the middle of a desert.
-The besieging army had not only to deal with the musketry of the Mankera troops but had to find out ways to deal with natural difficulties as well.
-Water had to be carried for the troops from considerable distances.
-Ranjit Singh's ingenuity saved the day, as he ordered his army to dig several wells.
-Twelve such wells were dug.